Den4ick240/ftd_lua_sdk/README.md

 ## Mathf.lua

-Usage is the same as I.lua but for Mathf functins.
+Usage is the same as I.lua but for Mathf functions.
 All the functions are taken from [here](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Math/Mathf.cs).

+## Vector3.lua

+Usage is the same as I.lua but for Vector3 functions.
+All the functions are taken from [here](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Math/Vector3.cs).

+## Quaternion.lua

+Usage is the same as I.lua but for Quaternion functions.
+All the functions are taken from [here](https://github.com/Unity-Technologies/UnityCsReference/blob/master/Runtime/Export/Math/Quaternion.cs).